 “A month ago I was driving down Nicollet going to pick up my girl, somebody shot at me, twice!”
 Demetri (whose real name is being protected) said in an electrified voice.

 Being young, Black, and without a permanent home to settle down from day to day, Demetri was often a target for harassment.
-However, when he and I met in 2011, the primary perpetrators of his harassment were the police.
+However, when he and I first* met in 2011, the primary perpetrators of his harassment were the police.

 This year, Minneapolis has reported record levels of crime and increasing calls for the cops to “do something about it!”
 Coincidentally, this comes at a time where there is also an increase in police violence, with calls from the grassroots to defund the police reaching a fever pitch.

 *The mainstream press has neglected authentic stories like Demetri’s, who is 29 now.
 We met when I worked downtown as a case manager at YouthLink, a nonprofit that provides drop-in and housing services for youth experiencing homelessness.

 I asked Demetri about past harassment he experienced.
 He recalled a time when he was stopped by two Metro Transit police officers.
 One of the transit cops had a ticket already written up in his pocket and gave it to Demetri when he saw him, anticipating the encounter.
 “It’s not like I was innocent.
 They knew I was selling weed.
 But I was homeless.
 I was just trying to eat.”
 He recalled another time, “The same two officers pulled me off of the bus, for no reason at all.
 I was minding my own business, on my way to my homie’s crib.
 This cop gave me a ticket and made me walk.”